Dead Hands Dig Deep

 Dead Hands Dig Deep is a 2016 documentary film and the directorial debut of Jai Love.
-The film follows a now thirty-eight-year-old Edwin Borsheim, vocalist of the band Kettle Cadaver as he reflects on his dark past.
+The film follows a now thirty-eight-year-old Edwin Borsheim, vocalist of the infamous and controversial deathrock band Kettle Cadaver as he reflects on his dark past.

 Plot

 Thirty-eight-year-old Edwin Borsheim of the band Kettle Cadaver was once known for his bizarre stage antics and brutal self-mutilation.
 Now, years after the band's demise, Borsheim has fallen into complete seclusion on his acre of land in which he is surrounded by many of the horrible things he has created.
 As Edwin spirals further into a hole of drug abuse and self-destruction, those closest to Borsheim dissect his mental complexes as he himself reflects on his dark past.
 Although Borsheim finds himself trapped in his own home, he just may be saved by human interaction.